Website Terms & Conditions of Use

 Revisions and Errate

 As there is a substantial amount of materials on the website, there may be technical, typographical, or photographic errors.
 The North Carolina Consumers Council, Inc. does not warrant that any of the materials on its website, or any linked website, are accurate, complete, or current, though every reasonable effort is made to minimize errors.
-The North Carolina Consumers Council, Inc. may make changes to the materials contained on its website at any time without notice and does not make any commitment to update any materials.
-Any materials on any linked website may change at any time without notice.
+The North Carolina Consumers Council, Inc. may make changes to the materials contained on its website anytime without notice and does not make any commitment to update any materials.
+Any materials on any linked website may change anytime without notice.
 The North Carolina Consumers Council, Inc. does not represent or warrant that the functions contained in the site will be uninterrupted or error-free, that the defects will be corrected, or that this site or the server that makes the site available are free of viruses or other harmful components.